ashsi/ox/README.md

 This includes weekly problem sheets as well as assessed practical coursework.
 These solutions serve to represent my learning and improvement over time instead of provide model answers (though all practical code has been passed by the Department).
 Some of the tutorial questions and practical instructions are on the respective Oxford website pages.
+My priorities are writing clean code that clearly resembles the underlying maths and writing code that is enjoyable to read.

 Contents: